Type 2 Diabetes

 - Having a parent, brother, or sister with diabetes.

 - Being African American, American Indian, Asian American, Pacific Islander, or Hispanic American/Latino heritage.

 - Having a prior history of gestational diabetes or birth of at least one baby weighing more than 9 pounds.

 - Having high blood pressure measuring 140/90 or higher.

 - Having high cholesterol with HDL ("good") cholesterol of 35 or lower, or triglyceride level of 250 or higher.

 - Being physically inactive—exercising fewer than three times a week.

 How Can I Manage Type 2 Diabetes?

-These programs are provided to people with chronic health problems who attend workshops together for 2½ hours once a week for six weeks, and are held in community settings.
-Workshops are facilitated by two trained leaders, one or both of whom are non-health professionals with chronic diseases themselves.
+These programs are provided to people with chronic health problems who attend community workshops for 2½ hours once a week for six weeks.

 Ohio Department of Aging